jimmoffitt/audience-api-client-ruby/README.md

 + I want to automate the generation of Segments and Audiences.
     + Given a set of Twitter tokens, manages the OAuth process.
+    + Manage building Segments based on the followers of any account.
     + Manage building Segments with potentially millions of User IDs.

 + I have collections of User IDs and want to easily build Audiences based on them.
 These collections consist of: